SharjeelSafdar/project13c-virtual-lolly-app-with-aws/README.md

 - Uses [DynamoDB](https://aws.amazon.com/dynamodb/) table to store the information about all the lollipops
 - A GraphQL API with [AWS AppSync](https://aws.amazon.com/appsync/) to interact with DynamoDB
 - All lollies are fetched, and static pages are built for each one at build time.
-- A [Lambda@Edge Function](https://aws.amazon.com/lambda/edge/) works an SSR fallback: all lollies not having a static page are redirected to this function.
+- A [Lambda@Edge Function](https://aws.amazon.com/lambda/edge/) works as an SSR fallback: all lollies not having a static page are redirected to this function.
-- The project is built using the Component Driven Development (CDD) approach with [Storybook](https://storybook.js.org/)
 - Demonstrates CRUD operations using DynamoDB through the GraphQL API
 - Uses [Amplify](https://amplify.com/) for GraphQL queries and mutations at client side
 - Bootstrapped with [GatsbyJS](https://www.gatsbyjs.com/)